@webqit/oohtml

 OOHTML

-Object-Oriented HTML (OOHTML) is a set of features that extend standard HTML and the DOM to enable authoring modular, reusable and reactive markup - with a "buildless", web-native workflow as design goal!
-This project presents what "modern HTML" could mean today!
+Object-Oriented HTML (OOHTML) is a set of features that extend standard HTML and the DOM to enable authoring modular, reusable and reactive markup - with a "buildless" and intuitive workflow as design goal!
+This project revisits the HTML problem space to solve for an object-oriented approach to HTML!

 Versions